-This mat has a reasonable working area with approximately 45 cm by 30 cm (18 inch x 12 inch) and it is very thick: 6 mm (0.2 inch).
-It really sticks to the table and it doesn’t slid.
+This mat has a reasonable working area of approximately 45 cm by 30 cm (18-inch x 12-inch) and it is very thick: 6 mm (0.2 inches).
+It really sticks to the table and it doesn’t slide.
 The surface is smooth but with high friction at the same time, so you’re less likely to lose any small pieces when taking apart electronics or fix them on the mat.

-There is also a multitude of compartments to keep your tools organized, including small holes to put your screwdrivers, tweezers and much more.
+There are also many compartments to keep your tools organized, including small holes to put your screwdrivers, tweezers, and much more.

 It has small compartments with lids.
 The lids are a bit tricky to close, but they do the job.

-There are very small compartments for small screws or small SMD components that are labeled, so that you always know where the pieces go as you assemble or dissemble electronics.
+There are very small compartments for small screws or small SMD components that are labeled so that you always know where the pieces go as you assemble or disassemble electronics.
 You can also find some magnetic sections that can be useful to place some screws or to magnetize your screwdrivers.

-There is also a small ruler at the bottom with 36 cm (14 inch) which can be very handy.
-However, it can be a bit difficult to read the numbers as they are in the same blue color of the mat.
+There is also a small ruler at the bottom with 36 cm (14 inches) which can be very handy.
+However, it can be a bit difficult to read the numbers as they are in the same blue color as the mat.

 The mat is heat resistant.
 Even if you drip some molten solder, it won’t get damage.
 Hot glue won’t stick to it either.

 To clean the mat, rub a little bit of alcohol on the surface.

 What we didn’t like about this soldering mat?